Track MCP LogoTrack MCP

 LIST_KNOWLEDGE_BASES_DESCRIPTION="List available engineering knowledge bases."

 • Ingest filter overrides (RFC 011 M1).
-The server embeds only files whose extension is in {.md, .markdown, .txt, .rst} and excludes workflow sidecars (_seen.jsonl, _index.jsonl), log / staging subtrees (logs/, tmp/, _tmp/), and OS turds (.DS_Store, Thumbs.db, desktop.ini).
+The server embeds only files whose extension is in {.md, .markdown, .txt, .rst, .html, .htm} and excludes PDFs, workflow sidecars (_seen.jsonl, _index.jsonl), log / staging subtrees (logs/, tmp/, _tmp/), and OS turds (.DS_Store, Thumbs.db, desktop.ini).
 To extend the allowlist or add more exclusions:

 bash